TheColetrain/thecoletrain.github.io/_posts/2025-03-14-Jecyll The Static Site Generator.md

 ## Here is a quote for you.

-"Once you know what you are doing, it is really easy.
-When you do NOT know what you are doing, it is really hard." :laughing:
+*"Once you know what you are doing, it is really easy.
+When you do NOT know what you are doing, it is really hard."*
+:-)

 # Site Structure